juban/craft-google-recaptcha/README.md

 ##### Form ID

-To prevent v3 reCAPTCHA 2 minutes timeout, you can provide à `formId` option to specify the protected form id:
+To prevent the widget from expiring after 2 minutes, you should provide a `formId` option to specify the ID of the protected form:

 ```twig
 {{ craft.googleRecaptcha.render({id: 'recaptcha-widget', formId: 'some-form-id'}) }}